Now ideas for wellness

 SASB (Sustainability Accounting Standard Board)

 The Sustainability Accounting Standards Board (SASB) is an independent, standards-setting organization that promotes disclosure of material sustainability information to meet investor needs.
-This table below references the Standard for the Processed Foods and Biotechnology&Parmaceuticals industry as defined by SASB's Sustainable Industry Classification System (SICS) and identifies where Meiji Holdings addresses each topic.
+This table below references the Standard for the Processed Foods industry as defined by SASB's Sustainable Industry Classification System (SICS) and identifies where Meiji Holdings addresses each topic.

 Topic Accounting Metric SASB Code Location Notes

-Energy Management (1) Total energy consumed, (2) percentage grid electricity, (3) percentage renewable FB-PF-130a.1
+Energy Management (1) Total energy consumed,

 ESG Data > Environment > Climate Change > Energy consumption